 Prisoners are detained in the least restrictive prison security settings as determined through risk assessment.

-Having access to less restrictive prison security settings is important as it provides for the ‘normalisation’ principle and thus reduces the risk of institutionalisation, making the transition to life on the outside easier.
+Having access to less restrictive prison security settings is important as it provides for the ‘normalisation’ principle, thus reducing the risk of institutionalisation and facilitating the transition back to life outside prison.

-Council of Europe (2016) Situation of Life-Sentenced Prisoners, European Committee for the Prevention of Torture and Inhu- man or Degrading Treatment or Punishment https://rm.coe.int/16806cc447
+CoE (2016), Situation of Life-Sentenced Prisoners, European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment, https://rm.coe.int/16806cc447.

 Source: Information provided by the Irish Prisons Service, 5 July 2019 and 20 August 2019.